genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 </zero-select>
 ```

+## Enabling the user to insert
-Now when we gathered all the data we're ready to send it over the wire:
+Now we have the data that can be selected, we need to be able the user to submit the trade:

-We create a simple button with click event handler:
+Create a simple button with a click event handler:
 ```html title='home.template.ts'
 <zero-button @click=${x=> x.insertTrade()}>Add Trade</zero-button>
 ```

-Then we create a new API call to insert trade
+Then create a new API call to insert the trade:
 ```typescript title='home.ts'
 public async insertTrade() {
   const insertTradeRequest = await this.connect.commitEvent('EVENT_TRADE_INSERT', {